 c.
 Upon certification by the principal that the student is taking at least three high school courses and is making appropriate progress toward graduation.

 High school students taking courses pursuant to the above paragraphs shall not displace adults but may be admitted any semester on a space-available basis to any continuing education course.
 Once admitted, they shall be treated the same as all other students.
-Reference 23 NCAC 2C.305 from Community College laws of N.C.
+Reference 1D SBCCC 200.95 from Community College Laws of N.C.

 Refund Policy for Continuing Education Services

 The refund policy for Continuing Education courses, as established by the N.C.
-State General Assembly, allows a 75% refund, after the respective class begins, upon the request of the student if the student officially withdraws from the class prior to or on the 10 percent point of the scheduled hours of the class.
-A 100% refund shall be made if the student officially withdraws prior to the first day of class of the academic semester or term as noted in the college calendar.
-Also, a student is eligible for a 100% refund if the class in which the student is officially registered is cancelled due to insufficient enrollment.
-A 100% refund shall be made if the student officially withdraws from a contact hour class prior to the first day of class of the academic semester or term or if the college cancels the class.
-A 75% refund shall be made if the student officially withdraws from a contact hour class on or before the tenth calendar day of the class.
+State General Assembly, allows a 75 percent refund, prior to or on the 10 percent point of the scheduled hours of the class.
+A 100 percent refund shall be made if the student officially withdraws prior to the first day of class of the academic semester or term.
+Also, a student is eligible for a 100 percent refund if the class in which the student is officially registered is cancelled due to insufficient enrollment.
+Under this policy, the college shall notify the student of the right to receive a refund at the time of official withdrawal.
+NOTE: Course refunds can take approximately 4 to 6 weeks to be processed/received.
 There are no refunds for self-supporting classes.
 Under this policy, the college shall notify the student of the right to receive a refund at the time of official withdrawal.

 Computer Technology Fee

-Pursuant to the North Carolina Administrative Code, Title 23 NCAC, paragraph 2D.0201, a NON-REFUNDABLE Computer Technology Fee of $5.00* dollars will be charged each semester to all individuals who take computer courses through the Continuing Education Division.
+Pursuant to the North Carolina State Board of Community College Code, Title 1E SBCCC 200.98 (a)(3), a NON-REFUNDABLE Computer Technology Fee of $5.00* dollars will be charged each semester to all individuals who take computer courses through the Continuing Education Division.
 This technology fee is charged only once during a semester, regardless of how many computer classes an individual may register for and take.
 The technology fee was established to support the purchase, operations, and repair of computers and other instructional technology, including the supplies and materials which support computer technology.
 This fee also supports Continuing Education computer classes held off campus at various locations.
 If you have any questions concerning the Computer Technology Fee, please contact the Continuing Education Services Division at 919-739-6900. *Fee subject to change.